 Looking at the breadth of the beaches from the cliffs, I thought of the average soldier, barely out of high school, and wondered how men so young and innocent to warfare could summon such unimaginable courage.
 Today, thousands of Americans still remain on this bluff overlooking Omaha Beach at the Normandy American Cemetery and Memorial, including three recipients of the Medal of Honor and Gen. Theodore Roosevelt Jr. Those who died here; the bravery they displayed here are remembered by every visitor.

 Dominating the cemetery’s landscape stands a twenty-two foot bronze statue above an inscription which reads, “The Spirit of American Youth Rising from the Waves”.
 Never have I felt such a sense of loss; never have I felt so proud than standing amongst the graves of boys who, if alive today, would be old enough to be my grandfather.
 Whether in Annandale or thousands of miles away in a foreign country, I will forever honor the sacrifice and struggle of American servicemen.

 Reproduction of this article or photographs requires the written permission of the author and The ENDEAVOR News Magazine.
-Photographs are courtesy of the Annandale Chamber of Commerce photographic archive and other sources.
+Photographs are courtesy of the Annandale Chamber of Commerce photographic archive taken by the author on his trip to Normandy.
 (Copyright © 2012 Annandale Chamber of Commerce.
 All rights reserved.
 (Photographs & images, on this page, and on this website, are not available for use by other publications, blogs, individuals, websites, or social media sites.)